 “Intimidation and reprisals affect not only the individuals and groups directly impacted, but are alarming also for the message they send to other actors and individuals, whether from government or civil society, who wish to engage with the United Nations and express their views freely.”

 About acts of intimidation and reprisal and human rights

 Ilze Brands Kehris, Assistant Secretary-General for Human Rights

-The United Nations – and particularly its human rights bodies and mechanisms – rely on the cooperation of the people they serve.
-Individuals and groups engaging with the UN provide valuable on-the-ground insights and information, alert the UN system to evolving situations, and push for relevant action to be taken.
+The UN – and particularly its human rights bodies and mechanisms – relies on the cooperation of the people it serves.
+Individuals and groups provide valuable on-the-ground insights and information, alert the UN system to evolving situations, and push for relevant action to be taken.
 The freedom to engage with the UN is a basic exercise of fundamental freedoms and human rights of all, and must be respected and protected.
 When those engaging with the UN face intimidation, threats, imprisonment and worse for doing so, we all lose, and the credibility of the UN is damaged.

 Read more about acts of intimidation and reprisals.

 In 2016, after expressing deep alarm over the increase in reprisals and intimidation against those cooperating with the UN, the Secretary-General designated the Assistant Secretary-General for Human Rights to lead the efforts within the UN system to address the issue.